Climate of Spain: Semi-arid climates

-The semi-desert climate and steppe climate (BSh and BSk in the Köppen climate classification) is predominant in south-eastern Spain (covering most of Alicante, Murcia and Almería provinces), and in certain parts of the Ebro Valley.
+The semi-arid climate (BSh and BSk in the Köppen climate classification) is predominant in south-eastern Spain (covering most of Alicante, Murcia and Almería provinces), and in certain parts of the Ebro Valley.
 It is also present in parts of the centre (Madrid, Toledo, Ciudad Real and Albacete provinces), south and west of the country which borders between a Mediterranean and semi-arid climate.
 It is very hot during the summer (temperatures can exceed 40 °C) and the drought usually extends into the autumn.
 Rainfall in these areas are usually between 200 mm and 500 mm.